radiantlogic-v8/documentation-new/documentation/introduction/samples.md

 An LDAP data source named replicationjournal is included by default.
 This data source plays a role in inter-cluster replication and should not be deleted or have its status changed to “offline”.

 >[!warning] If you change the super user/directory administrator password after installing RadiantOne, you must manually edit both the vdsha and replicationjournal LDAP data sources to update the password here as well.
-Changes to the data sources are performed from the Main Control Panel > Settings Tab > Server Backend section > LDAP Data Sources.
+Changes to the data sources are performed from the Control Panel > Setup > Data Catalog > Data Sources.

 ### Default Database Data Sources